New Garside structures and applications to Artin groups: Combination of cyclic type and spherical type Artin groups

 The case when $I_u\cup I_v$ spans a complete subgraph is similar.
 It remains to consider the case that $I_u\cup I_v$ does not span a complete subgraph of $\Gamma$, and $I_a\cup I_b$ does not span a complete subgraph of $\Gamma$.
-Now we will show this remaining case actually does not exist, hence finishes the proof.
+Now we will show this remaining case actually can not happen, hence finishes the proof.